Bernie is the Director of Marketing and Communications at Edmonton Economic Development Corporation.

 Now, the city is growing.
 120,000 students enroll annually in the six publicly-funded universities, with a double-digit growth in international students.
 Youthful Cities now ranks Edmonton as #1 place in Canada for Youth (under 30) for lifestyle, affordability, and opportunities.
 Profit Guide magazine ranked Edmonton the second-best place to do business in Canada, and first among the large cities.

 What happened?
 A paradigm shift – the city decided to change the way it thinks and works.

 Investment promotion.
 Edmonton’s strategy was boiled down from a 360 degrees approach to one focusing on the entrepreneurial fabric of the city and diversification of the economy, specifically in Artificial Intelligence (AI) and life sciences.
 Focus has brought results.
 Edmonton is home to one of the largest clusters of AI RnD in the country and its AI research is ranked third globally.

 Placemaking took hold in the cold and dark city.
 Winter events were launched to encourage neighbours to “play outside.”
 Edmonton went from having 6 food trucks to 96.
-This year a French film crew arrived to shoot a pilot for a food series about “Canada’s best food truck culture.”
+Recently a French film crew arrived to shoot a pilot for a food series about “Canada’s best food truck culture.”
 Wintercity Design is a city led initiative to design the city for winter .
 The Winter Design Guidelines is a practical set that everyone can use for pop-up events and cafés.
 During winter.